U.S. gasoline refining profits slump to 2008 levels amid coronavirus fears

-NEW YORK (Reuters) - U.S. gasoline refining margins fell a whopping 95% on Monday - even briefly turning negative - with the cost of gasoline plunging faster than crude oil in anticipation that coronavirus will keep people off the road and in their homes.
+NEW YORK (Reuters) - U.S. gasoline refining margins fell a whopping 95% on Monday - even briefly turning negative - with the cost of gasoline plunging faster than crude oil in anticipation that the coronavirus will keep people off the road and in their homes.

-The coronavirus pandemic has infected at least 174,000 people and killed around 6,700 globally, prompting governments to order travel restrictions and business closures.
+The coronavirus pandemic has infected 180,000 people worldwide and caused over 7,000 deaths, prompting governments to order travel restrictions and business closures.

 U.S. gasoline demand is plunging as businesses shut and state and local governments advise people to stay home.